If you are homeless now or due to leave prison in the next 8 weeks and don’t have anywhere to stay on release. You can apply for assistance here

 Three Rivers District council have a duty to provide longer-term housing if you meet the conditions for longer-term housing.

-The council doesn't have to help with longer-term housing if they decide you are 'intentionally homeless'.
-This means you lost your home because of something you deliberately did or didn't do.
+The council doesn't have to help with longer-term housing if they decide you are intentionally homeless.

 Before you leave Prison

 Before you leave you should liaise with a prison housing advice and resettlement service called Through the Gate.
-The service is delivered by charities including Shelter, St Giles Trust and Catch22.
+The service is delivered by charities including Shelter, St Giles Trust, St Mungos and Catch22.

 A resettlement worker in prison can help you with things like: